 Riversands Farm Village makes you feel like you’ve almost escaped the city.
 It had its beginnings as a free-range chicken farm in the 1940s (when the whole area was just farmland) and you can still get their famous chicken pies (I’ve yet to have one, admittedly).
 The main area has farm paraphernalia like vintage tractors, and spades hanging on walls – there’s also a huge, wooden statue of a Native American man, which confuses me.

 Do not go there on a Sunday as they have a ‘bustling’ market.
 Just that word, ‘bustling’, should put you off.
-Rather get there very early on a Saturday – most places will be closed but the Broken Mill Café is open from 7am and you’ll find strong coffee (or, as it’s known in our house, ‘magic juice’).
-They use a brand called AVANTi which I use at home.
+Rather get there very early on a Saturday – most places will be closed but the Broken Mill Café is open from 7am Tuesday to Sunday and you’ll find strong coffee (or, as it’s known in our house, ‘magic juice’).
+They use a brand called AVANTi which is pretty decent.